 Our day is not over yet.
 It is time to relax a little bit.
 We drop you off at the Blue Lagoon and you get some time to enjoy your premium package there.
 Beautiful lava fields surround the lagoon, and the water is known to have a positive impact on your skin.

 It's time to head on the road.
 Today we explore the Golden Circle.
 Our first stop is at Þingvellir, the place of the first Icelandic parliament.
 The first parliament was established there in 930 AD and it is, therefore, the oldest one in Europe.
 Besides all the history you can also see the Mid-Atlantic ridge.
 This is the split of the tectonic plates that divides Europe from North America.
 After that, we stop at Geysir.
 This "water puddle" gives its name to all the other Geysers in the world.
-It erupts every 5-8min and it is truly a big spectacle.
+It erupts every 5-8 minutes and it is truly a big spectacle.
 After a short ride, we arrive at Gullfoss, the golden waterfall.
-In the summertime, up to 130.000 l/s are running down this powerful waterfall.
-In good weather conditions, we are also able to see Langjökull glacier as well.
+In the summertime, up to 130 000 liters per second are running down this powerful waterfall.
+In good weather conditions, we are also able to see Langjökull glacier.
 Our Lunch stop will be at Friðheimar Tomato Farm.
 Iceland is well known for its geothermal energy.
 We don't only use it to heat our houses, we also use it to grow vegetables in greenhouses.
-Friðheimar Tomato Farm is probably the best place to experience it and that's why we decided to have our Lunch stop here (please note: Lunch is not included in the tour price).
+Friðheimar Tomato Farm is probably the best place to experience it and that's why we decided to have our lunch stop here.
 We will take a short tour through the greenhouse before we can enjoy the food.